TomWhitwell/MTM-Parts-Library/README.md

 This is a selection of the parts used to design Music Thing modules

+##Installation
+- Download using the Download ZIP button on the right -->
+- Copy to your eagle Libraries folder
+- Check back for upgrades regularly

 ##Description of parts
 - 9MM_SNAP-IN_POT for Alpha vertical pots and similar
 - 9MM_SNAP-IN_POT_CHASSIS for Alpha pots, contains a pin for the metal chassis for grounding